calemccammon/jeopardy-android/README.md

 clues' information, including: category title, answer, dollar value, and so on.

 Jeopardy Android is my first Android application.
-It features a drawer menu with fragment creation, API web calls, network connection error handling,  and persistent data through shared preferences, among others.
+It features a drawer menu with fragment creation, API web calls, network connection error handling,  snackbar messages, and persistent data through shared preferences, among others.

 Please note: Jeopardy Android has no afiliation with Jeopardy Productions and is made available solely